craic/pi_power/README.md

 * Red, Blinking - Battery - more than 10% of battery remains
 * Red, Blinking Fast - Battery - less than 10% of battery remains - system will shutdown soon

-Here is a plot of battery voltage over time, marked to show how the LED modes correspond to voltage.
+Here is a plot of battery voltage over time, marked to show how the LED modes correspond to voltage (RasPi Zero and 2700mAh battery)

 ![Status LEDs - schematic](/images/battery_voltage_graph.png)